Nancy Carter was nominated by NAMI California. View the nomination letter from NAMI California. (pdf, opens in new window)

 If we are to remain an organization in the forefront of public policy we must tackle this issue head on at local, state and the national level.
 It is necessary to pool our membership resources from around the country to compile data that can be used in our lobbying efforts.
 NAMI needs its own think tank and conferences on these issues.
 Many of us are doing innovative programs in juvenile justice, jail diversion, the courts and elsewhere.
 This information should be shared at with National with the necessary monies to support the effort.

 As a national organization we have the power to effect change.
 As long as there is one person incarcerated in a jail or prison with a mental illness we have work to do.
+California recently held a state conference on criminal justice.
+My suggestion is to encourage all our states to replicate the process so that we can come together and develop an effective plan of action to tackle this heinous problem.

 What brought you to NAMI -- and what is most valuable to you about your participation in the NAMI movement?

 Soon we would all not only take the Family to Family class but we would become teachers as well.
 The class became the catalyst for my involvement in NAMI and quickly lead to the formation of our affiliate chapter which is dedicated to outreach in communities of color.
 I’ve taught six Family to Family classes, conducted regular support groups and am now trained to teach the Provider education course.
-I have attended all the conventions both state and local since joining NAMI and served for two years on the
+I have attended all the conventions both state and local since joining NAMI and served for two years on the California state board of directors.
+I’m honored to be a part of an organization that echoes my dreams of a better world for those suffering from mental illness.

 The NAMI movement has taken an activist from the sixties and turned her into an advocate in the new milenium.
 Thanks to NAMI I am able to assist families and consumers in disenfranchised populations with the tools they need for successful paths to recovery and wellness.
 NAMI stirs my passion to help create a better, safer and more humane society for those who suffer from mental illness and their families.